swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

   }
 ```

 In fact, establishing custom behavior on closure parameters is really powerful.
 For example, if such a feature were supported, it could be used in conjunction with [Function Builders](https://github.com/apple/swift-evolution/blob/master/proposals/0289-function-builders.md) to expose data managed by a 'component' type.
-For instance, in SwiftUI [`ForEach`](https://developer.apple.com/documentation/swiftui/foreach) could exploit this feature to expose the mutable state of its data source to its 'content' closure.
+For instance, in SwiftUI [`ForEach`](https://developer.apple.com/documentation/swiftui/foreach) could utilize this feature to expose the mutable state of its data source to its 'content' closure.
 Thus, instead of manually mutating the data source, as is done here:

 ```swift
 struct MyView: View {